Ferber Method Sleep Training: How It Works

 • Leave the room.

-• If your baby protests or cries, start your timer, and wait until it goes off before entering your baby’s room to reassure them.
-Some parents choose 3 minutes, some choose 5 – do what’s best for you and your baby.
+• If your baby protests or cries start your timer and wait until it goes off before entering your baby’s room to reassure them.
+Some parents choose 3 minutes, some choose 5 – do what you're most comfortable with.

 • Reassure your baby for 1 minute max.
-You want to keep your visit as short as possible without lingering.
+You want to keep your visit as short as possible without lingering or further stimulating your baby.

 Nights 4 and Beyond: